 Section A: No safe level of lead exposure; exposures to lead in alternative infant feedings

-Section B: (Summary): Sources of lead in women, and therefore in breast milk, include occupational and hobby exposures, cosmetics, common foods, local and regional industrial pollution, and many other sources:
+Section B: (Summary): Sources of lead in women, and therefore in breast milk, include smoking, occupational and hobby exposures, cosmetics, common foods, local and regional industrial pollution, and many other sources:

 Section C: Effects of lead, even at very low doses